Gulf War Illness from Service in Afghanistan

 Can I get disability benefits from VA?

-You may be able to get benefits if you served in Afghanistan, you were discharged under conditions other than dishonorable, and your chronic illness or other condition meets the requirements listed below.
+You may be able to get benefits if you served in Afghanistan, you didn’t receive a dishonorable discharge, and your chronic illness or other condition meets the requirements listed below.

 - Started while you were on active duty or after September 19, 2001, and